About Our Program

 Faculty Concerts

-We have two faculty concerts at SBC — one on Friday and the other on Saturday evening.
+We offer two faculty concerts at SBC — one on Friday evening and the other on Saturday evening.
 During the course of SBC you’ll have an opportunity to hear our entire staff in concert.
 To get the idea of what to expect, here is a selection of videos from past SBC Faculty Concerts.

 Jams